Music and politics: Blues and African-American music

 Blues songs have the reputation of being resigned to fate rather than fighting against misfortune, but there have been exceptions.
 Bessie Smith recorded protest song "Poor Man Blues" in 1928.
 Josh White recorded "When Am I Going to be Called a Man" in 1936 – at this time it was common for white men to address black men as "boy" – before releasing two albums of explicitly political material, 1940's Chain Gang and 1941's Southern Exposure: An Album of Jim Crow Blues.
 Lead Belly's "Bourgeois Blues" and Big Bill Broonzy's "Black, Brown and White" (aka "Get Back") protested racism.
-Billie Holiday recorded and popularised the song "Strange Fruit" in 1939.
+Billie Holiday recorded and popularized the song "Strange Fruit" in 1939.
 Written by Communist Lewis Allan, and also recorded by Josh White and Nina Simone, it addressed Southern racism, specifically the lynching of African-Americans, and was performed as a protest song in New York venues, including Madison Square Gardens.
 In the post-war era, J.B.
 Lenoir gained a reputation for political and social comment; his record label pulled the planned release of 1954 single "Eisenhower Blues" due to its title and later material protested civil rights, racism and the Vietnam War.
 John Lee Hooker also sang 'I Don't Wanna Go to Vietnam" on 1969 album Simply the Truth.

 Paul Robeson, singer, actor, athlete, and civil rights activist, was investigated by the FBI and was called before the House Un-American Activities Committee (HUAC) for his outspoken political views.
 The State Department denied Robeson a passport and issued a "stop notice" at all ports, effectively confining him to the United States.
 In a symbolic act of defiance against the travel ban, labour unions in the U.S. and Canada organised a concert at the International Peace Arch on the border between Washington state and the Canadian province of British Columbia on May 18, 1952.
 Robeson stood on the back of a flat bed truck on the U.S. side of the border and performed a concert for a crowd on the Canadian side, variously estimated at between 20,000 and 40,000 people.
 He returned to perform a second concert at the Peace Arch in 1953, and over the next two years two further concerts were scheduled.